← Back to Blog

 harness.png

-Key features:
+Key capabilities:

-• Canary and blue-green deployment strategies
+• Canary and blue/green deployment strategy support.

-Read more: Top alternatives to Harness
+Read more: Top Harness alternatives

 9. Bitbucket Pipelines